 Shelby

 Carstens 1880 Farmstead brings Iowa’s rich agricultural past to life with its immersive, hands-on look at how farming has evolved—from manual labor to horse-drawn equipment to modern tractors.
 Listed on the National Register of Historic Places, this living history site showcases the tools and traditions that shaped rural life.
-With seasonal events, demonstrations, and the motto “preserving and celebrating Iowa’s farm history,” Carstens Farm invites visitors to step back in time and experience the enduring spirit of the family farm.
-Tours are available by appointment.

 East Pottawattamie County Courthouse